ducktordanny/td/NOTES.md

   - Get all

 We should be able to do these for local, and global scopes, or even do it based on path.

+## TODO

+- [ ] Should think through how to handle global TODOs and start to implement subcommand functionality for it